azimuttapp/azimutt/public/blog/changelog-2022-08/article.md

 One goal for Azimutt is to offer you a very pleasant experience while exploring your database.

 We added contextual menus (right click) for the tables and the whole diagram, and re-worked a bit the one on columns.
-We also improve keyboard shortcuts so everything is now much more accessible and consistent.
+We also improved keyboard shortcuts so everything is now much more accessible and consistent.
 Just try them 😉

 We also fixed two annoying bugs: the zoom on cursor and tables little move on click.
 Your experience should be much smoother now.
 Why these problems were not fixed earlier?
-Let's dig a bit as it's quite interesting I think ^^
+Let's dig a bit as, I think,  it's quite interesting ^^

-As we aim for a very pleasant experience and these problems were very annoying, we already have tried to fix them several times before, but without any success.
+As we aim for a very pleasant experience and these problems were very annoying, we already tried to fix them several times before, but without any success.
 What changed and allowed us to finally succeed? **We added types!** Yes, that simple!
 Let's dig in 👇️

 In order to have an easier alignement, tables coordinates are rounded to multiples of 10 to create a (small) grid effect.
 But sometimes, a computation escaped this rule and created coordinates that were not multiples of 10 (couldn't figure out which one 😥).
 So when you click on a table, the position is recomputed and aligned on the grid, creating this small, but very annoying, move of the table ([Jérémy Buget](https://twitter.com/jbuget) even mentioned it in [his article](https://jbuget.fr/posts/outils-sql-en-ligne/#visualiser-une-base-de-donn%c3%a9es)).
 The *definitive fix* was to create a *type* for grid positions (`Position.Grid`).
 It has only one creation function that does the grid alignement.
 This way, using it for table positions, it's guaranteed to be aligned on the grid, no matter what.